 Part-time students must complete all of the MSW degree requirements in four years.

 Students who, within the past seven academic calendar years, have received a social work degree from a CSWE-accredited undergraduate program may be eligible for advanced standing.
-Those granted advanced standing during the admission process can receive up to 12 academic credits and six field education credits.
-In addition, they can also receive an exemption from Social Work Practice with Diverse Populations (SWGEN 2034).
-Full-time students who have advanced standing graduate in December of their second year.
+Those granted advanced standing during the admission process can receive up to 15 academic credits and six field education credits.
+Students who enter the MSW Program with full advanced standing can complete their program with a minimum of 39 credits, with full-time enrollment options for both 12-month (fall, spring, summer) and 16-month (fall, spring, fall) options.
 Students who have advanced standing are allowed to pursue their MSW degree on a part-time basis, but must complete all of the requirements for the MSW degree in four years.

 Pitt students enjoy free access to public bus and light rail transportation in the Pittsburgh area.
 Affordable housing is minutes away and along most bus routes.
 Pitt is proud to be a part of Places Rated Almanac's “#1 Most Livable City in the United States.”